celestiaorg/celestia-specs/specs/data_structures.md

 v = h(0x00, k, serialize(d))
 ```

+The key of leaf nodes must be prepended, since the index of a leaf node that is not at the base of the tree cannot be determined without this information.

 For internal node with children `l` and `r`, its value `v` is:
 ```C++
 v = h(0x01, l.v, r.v)
 ```

+### Sparse Merkle Tree Proofs

+SMTs can further be extended with _compact_ proofs.
+[Merkle proofs](#verifying-annotated-merkle-proofs) are composed, among other things, of a list of sibling node values.
+We note that, since nodes that are roots of empty subtrees have known values (the default value), these values do not need to be provided explicitly; it is sufficient to simply identify which siblings in the Merkle branch are roots of empty subtrees, which can be done with one bit per sibling.

+For a Merkle branch of height `h`, an `h`-bit value is appended to the proof.
+The lowest bit corresponds to the sibling of the leaf node, and each higher bit corresponds to the next parent.
+A value of `1` indicates that the next value in the list of values provided explicitly in the proof should be used, and a value of `0` indicates that the default value should be used.

 A proof into an SMT is structured as: